arshad-jamal-05/Simon-Says-Game/README.md

 # Simon-Says-Game
-# which is made by Arshad Jamal.
+which is made by Arshad Jamal.

+# Teacher
+Shradha Khapra

+# Student
+Arshad Jamal